Balochi language: Western (Rakshani) dialect

+Koroshi

+An isolated dialect is Koroshi, which is spoken in the Qashqai tribal confederation in the Fars province.
+Koroshi distinguishes itself in grammar and lexicon among Balochi varieties.

 Writing system

 Balochi was not a written language before the 19th century, and the Persian script was used to write Balochi wherever necessary.
-However, Balochi was still spoken at the Baloch courts.
+However, Balochi was still spoken within Baloch courts.

 British colonial officers first wrote Balochi with the Latin script.
 Following the creation of Pakistan, Baloch scholars adopted the Persian alphabet.
-The first collection of poetry in Balochi, Gulbang by Mir Gul Khan Nasir, was published in 1951 and incorporated the Arabic Script.
-It was much later that Sayad Zahoor Shah Hashemi wrote a comprehensive guidance on the usage of Arabic script and standardized it as the Balochi Orthography in Pakistan and Iran.
-This earned him the title of the 'Father of Balochi'.
-His guidelines are widely used in Eastern and Western Balochistan.
+The first collection of poetry in Balochi, Gulbang by Mir Gul Khan Nasir, was published in 1951 and incorporated the Arabic script.
+It was much later that Syed Zahoor Shah Hashemi wrote a comprehensive guidance on the usage of Arabic script and standardized it as the Balochi orthography in Pakistan and Iran.
+This earned him the title of the "father of Balochi".
+His guidelines are widely used in eastern and western Balochistan.
 In Afghanistan, Balochi is still written in a modified Arabic script based on Persian.

-In 2002, a conference was held to help standardize the script that would be used for Balochi.
+In 2002, a conference in Quetta was held to help standardize the script that would be used for Balochi.

-Old Balochi Alphabet
+Old Balochi alphabet

-The following alphabet was used by Syed Zahoor Shah Hashmi in his lexicon of Balochi Sayad Ganj (lit.
-Sayad's Treasure).
+The following alphabet was used by Syed Zahoor Shah Hashmi in his lexicon of Balochi Syed Ganj (سَیَد گنج; lit.
+Syed's Treasure).
 Until the creation of the Balochi Standard Alphabet, it was by far the most widely used alphabet for writing Balochi, and is still used very frequently.